 Scholarships are awarded according to a merit ranking system.

 When applying for a Ph.D. position advertised in the Call for Applications, candidates also apply for a scholarship.
 Therefore, a separate application is not necessary.
 Detailed information on the number and typology of scholarships available are enclosed in the Ph.D.
 Program Call for Applications annexes.

 In addition, the Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants in favor of foreign citizens not residing in Italy and of Italian citizens living abroad (IRE).
 These grants require a separate application.
 Please, check the information posted on the Study in Italy website.

 Please, note that:

-- doctoral scholarship cannot be combined with any other scholarship but those awarded by national or foreign institutions aimed at supplementing scholarship recipients‘ research and training activity through a stay abroad;
+- a doctoral scholarship cannot be combined with any other scholarship but those awarded by national or foreign institutions aimed at supplementing scholarship recipients‘ research and training activity through periods abroad;

 - according to the law, scholarship recipients must register with INPS Gestione Separata.
 The registration must be done right after the beginning of the PhD Program.